 Choosing to run your business as a limited company gives you many benefits.
-It’s the most efficient way to run a business in terms of taxes, and limited liability means that your home and personal possessions won’t be on the line should business take a turn for the worse.
+It’s usually the most efficient way to run a business in terms of taxes, and limited liability means that your home and personal possessions won’t be on the line should business take a turn for the worse.

 There are various forms and returns to take care of, which must be sent to both HMRC and Companies House.
 This is because, as a limited company director, you have a duty to keep both institutions informed of the state of your business.

-Here’s a timeline based on forming a company on the 1 January 2015 that will give you an idea of what you need to file and when.
+Here’s a timeline based on forming a company on the 1st January 2018 that will give you an idea of what you need to file and when.

 Both Companies House and HMRC set the due dates for filing in different ways.

-This means that the first set of Company Accounts you submit will often be longer than a 12 month duration.
-For example, if your company formed on the 7th July 2013 your Accounting Reference Date would usually be 31st July 2014.
+This means that the first set of Company Accounts you submit will often be longer than 12 months.
+For example, if your company formed on the 7th January 2018, your Accounting Reference Date would usually be 31st January 2019.

-For your Company Tax Return and Corporation Tax you are given an ‘Accounting Period’ by HMRC which begins when you start business activities and usually ends on your Accounting Reference Date.
+For your Company Tax Return and Corporation Tax, you’re given an “Accounting Period” by HMRC which begins when you start business activities and usually ends on your Accounting Reference Date.

 The director of a limited company is legally required to carry out a Self Assessment of their personal finances once a year.